Shreyash-prog/Shreyash-prog/README.md

 ---

 ## 👨‍💻 About Me
 With **3+ years of professional experience as a Data Scientist**, I specialize in **building intelligent, scalable AI systems** that bridge the gap between research and production.

+### 🔎 Current Exploration:
-Currently exploring **Agentic AI systems that enhance autonomy in AI applications**.
+- Agentic AI systems that enhance autonomy in AI applications

 ### 🔹 Research Interests:
 - **Multi-Turn Context Retention in Language Modelling**